kubernetes/enhancements/keps/sig-node/4563-eviction-request-api/README.md

 logic prefers pods that are not protected by PDBs, but cannot guarantee it.
 If there are not enough pods to be preempted on the node, PDBs will be violated.

-We could prefer nodes with pods that don't have interceptors.
-However, it is difficult to compare pods that have interceptors.
-One solution would be to track the `expectedInterceptorFinishTime` in the pod's `.spec.evictionResponders` for each interceptor.
+We could prefer nodes with pods that don't have responders.
+However, it is difficult to compare pods that have responders.
+One solution would be to track the `expectedResponderFinishTime` in the pod's `.spec.evictionResponders` for each responder.
 Another option would be to track some kind of weight.
 This is useful for other simulation purposes (e.g. node drain) as well.

-If we have to disrupt a pod with interceptors, we would like to give a guarantee to a preemptor pod when it would run.
+If we have to disrupt a pod with responders, we would like to give a guarantee to a preemptor pod when it would run.
 We cannot block pod deletion in order to maintain backward compatibility.
 There are two non-competing options

 1. Add support for a new EvictionRequest type, such as `SoftWithDeadline` as discussed in [New EvictionRequest Types and Synchronization of Pod Termination Mechanisms](#new-evictionrequest-types-and-synchronization-of-pod-termination-mechanisms) that would override `Soft` EvictionRequests.
-Then, preemption would create an EvictionRequest with a maximum eviction time for all interceptors instead of a DELETE request.
+Then, preemption would create an EvictionRequest with a maximum eviction time for all responders instead of a DELETE request.
 The deadline could be a hardcoded value or based on the pod's `TerminationGracePeriodSeconds`.
 2. Introduce a new `preemptionPolicy` called `PreemptLowerPriorityViaEvictionRequest` that would allow preemptor pods to specify that they are okay with lower-priority pods taking longer to leave the node.
 This opt-in behavior would allow users to provide graceful eviction guarantees to lower-priority pods.
 3. Add `preemptionPriorityClassName` or `disruptionPriorityClassName` field to the pod's `.spec.evictionResponders`.
-This would allow critical workloads and interceptors to set a higher priority during preemption, which would override the pod's `.spec.priority`.
+This would allow critical workloads and responders to set a higher priority during preemption, which would override the pod's `.spec.priority`.
 During preemption, we would still need options 1. or 2. though.

 The best-effort PDB preemption should remain the same as is it is today, since EvictionRequest works on top of the PDB API.
-We would now also prefer nodes and pods without interceptors.
+We would now also prefer nodes and pods without responders.

 ### Adoption